quartzmo/butterfly_net/README.md

 ### Ruby on Rails console

 For repeatable tests, be sure to load the Rails test environment with "./script/console test".
+Invoke the `bn` command with the relative path to the appropriate test sub-directory, and file name.
+(Hint: In a Rails project, you can run an individual test by adding the test directory to the path with the option -I when you invoke Ruby.)

-In a Rails project, you can run all tests with the standard rake command 'rake test', or an individual test by adding the test directory to the path with the option -I when you invoke Ruby.
+For example:

-    chris$ ./script/console test
+    $ ./script/console test
     Loading test environment (Rails 2.3.4)
     >> bn "test/unit/person_console_test"
     . . .